thomthom/extension-sources/README.md

 The paths are shared among all installations of SketchUp where Extension Sources is installed.

-If you have a lot of sources they can be quickly filtered.
+If you have a lot of sources they can be quickly filtered by using the quick filter textbox.

 ![](assets/screenshots/extension-sources-dialog-filter.png)

 ### Extension Sources Scanner Dialog

-To quickly add multiple sources Extension Sources can scan an analyze a given directory's sub-directories and look for the signature of extension sources.
+To quickly add multiple sources Extension Sources can scan and analyze a given directory's sub-directories and look for the signature of extension sources.
 It will look for Ruby files with `Sketchup.register_extension` accompanied by a support folder of matching name.